 When the prophets spoke of the Day of the Lord, they represented it as a day of God's wrath, a day of woe, and a day to be feared.
-We surmise, therefore, that this term refers to the seven year period that we call the Tribulation.
+As we have already concluded, this term refers to the seven-year period that we call the Tribulation.
 However, Peter tells us that in the Day of the Lord, the earth will be burned up.